capprogram/2017bootcamp-general/git-tutorial/04-exploring-history.md

 ```

-which is the same as what you would get if you leave out `HEAD` (try it).
-The
-real goodness in all this is when you can refer to previous commits.
-We do
-that by adding `~1` (note the use of a tilde, not a minus sign) to refer to the commit one before `HEAD`.
+This is the same as what you would get if you leave out `HEAD` (try it).
+The real power of HEAD is as a starting point for counting backward in the history of commits.
+For example, by adding `~1` (note the use of a tilde, not a minus sign), we can refer to the commit one before `HEAD`.

 ```
 $ git diff HEAD~1 mars.txt